AquaQAnalytics/TorQ-TAQ/docs/torqtaqtutorial.md

 ## Running Tests

 In the TorQ-TAQ `tests` directory you will find the relevant k4unit tests made for each TorQ-TAQ process.
-To run each of these tests, run the following code in the command line:
+To run each of these tests, run the code below in the command line.
+It is important to note that you should run the TAQ Loader tests first, and then the merger tests second.
+This is because the functionality of the merger is dependent on files being loaded using the loader process in the first place.
+Also, make sure to download the sample data [here](ftp://ftp.nyxdata.com/Historical%20Data%20Samples/Daily%20TAQ%20Sample%202018/) as listed earlier; make sure to download the following files to `tests/taqfiles`:

+- `EQY_US_ALL_NBBO_20180306.gz`
+- `EQY_US_ALL_TRADE_20180305.gz`
+- `SPLITS_US_ALL_BBO_A_20180103.gz`

 - TAQ Loader Tests: `q torq.q -load code/processes/taqloader.q -proctype taqloader -procname taqloader1 -test tests/taqloader -debug`
 - Merger Tests: `q torq.q -load code/processes/qmerger.q -proctype qmerger -procname qmerger1 -test tests/qmerger -debug`
 - Orchestrator Tests: `q torq.q -load code/processes/orchestrator.q -proctype orchestrator -procname orchestrator1 -test tests/orchestrator -debug`

+### TAQ Loader Tests
+The tests in the TAQ loader will test each function within the `taqloader.q` file which involves loading data from each type of file (trade, quote, nbbo).
+Because of this, the test directory will have its own test hdb and tempdb.